matthewhirschey/holiday-circuit-playground/projects/day-24-santa-tracker/README.md

 ## 👨‍💻 Instructions for Henry (Age 13)

 ### Advanced Setup
-1. Configure the RTC Module:
+1. Configure the DS3231 RTC Module:
-   - Connect the RTC to specific pins on the Circuit Playground Express
+   - Wire the RTC module using the I2C connections:
+     * VCC → 3.3V
+     * GND → GND
+     * SDA → SDA (A4)
+     * SCL → SCL (A5)
-   - Initialize the clock with accurate time
+   - Initialize the clock with accurate time using the provided code

 2. NeoPixel Integration:
-   - Wire the NeoPixel Jewel for advanced control
+   - Wire the NeoPixel Jewel:
+     * GND → GND
+     * PWR → VOUT
+     * IN → A1
    - Test different brightness levels and patterns

 ### Programming